 Not Negotiating A Good Deal For Yourself

-Being a good negotiator means being flexible and realistic but also knowing when to say “no” or come back with a counteroffer.
+Being a good negotiator means being flexible and realistic, but also knowing when to say “no” or come back with a counteroffer.

-Negotiating can be hard for FSBO sellers because not only are they usually not familiar with the negotiating process when it comes to home purchase contracts, but they also often feel emotionally invested in a way that a real estate agent wouldn’t, which can cloud their judgement or give them unrealistic expectations.
+Negotiating can be hard for FSBO sellers because not only are they usually not familiar with the negotiating process when it comes to home purchase contracts, but they also often feel emotionally invested in a way that a real estate agent wouldn’t, which can cloud their judgment or give them unrealistic expectations.

 A home sale is a legal transaction that is regulated by your state’s laws.
 With that comes paperwork, documentation and required disclosures.

-To successfully and legally sell your FSBO home, you’ll need to do a little research on the laws governing real estate transactions in your state or consider working with a real estate attorney.
+To successfully and legally sell your FSBO home, you’ll need to do a little research on the laws governing real estate transactions in your state, or consider working with a real estate attorney.
 If you don’t, any missteps you make could end up haunting you later on.